-The Inficon D-Tek is a high quality, well made, extremely accurate refrigerant leak detector, earning it the second spot on our list of the best refrigerant leak detectors.
+The Inficon TEK-Mate is a high-quality, well-made, extremely accurate refrigerant leak detector, earning it the second spot on our list of the best refrigerant leak detectors.

-Inficon is a brand within the HVAC industry that was renowed for delivering excellent leak detecting equipment.
-Their leak detectors like the D-Tek 712-202-G1 have been favoured by industry insiders, because they are both accurate and reliable.
+Inficon is a brand within the HVAC industry that was renowned for delivering excellent leak-detecting equipment.
+Their leak detectors like the TEK-Mate have been favored by industry insiders because they are both accurate and reliable.

-The Inficon D-Tek is excellent for leak detection for refrigerant in an HVAC system and automotive use.
-Inficon produced one of the first leak detectors I ever owned (Inficon Tek-mate), and that thing performed flawlessly, before I dropped it off a 4 story building.
+The Inficon TEK-Mate is excellent for leak detection for refrigerant in an HVAC system and automotive use.
+Inficon produced one of the first leak detectors I ever owned, and that thing performed flawlessly before I dropped it off a 4 story building.

 So how is the Inficon D-Tek an upgrade on the previous model?
-Well, unlike the Fieldpiece SRL8, the Inficon D-Tek is equipped with an infrared sensor for increased sensitivity and accuracy.
+Well, unlike the Fieldpiece DR58, the Inficon 705-202-G1 is equipped with an infrared sensor for increased sensitivity and accuracy.